 For the last section of the analysis, we decided to look at both apps’ marketing outreach methods since this is a crucial part of any real estate business.
 The main techniques we wanted to look at were skip tracing and sending mail since neither apps offer a dialer nor a calling feature.

-Skip tracing is a prominent feature within both apps and can be done with leads individually or in bulk.
-Both apps pull the same owner information, including names, addresses, phone numbers, and e-mail addresses.
+Skip tracing is a prominent feature within both apps.
+Both apps offer the same owner information, including names, addresses, phone numbers, and e-mail addresses.
 In terms of mail marketing, both apps bolster an in-depth postcard design system, where you can customize the design elements' colors, text, and overall layout.
 With both platforms, you can use a pre-made mailer, edit various templates they’ve set up, or completely customize your mailer from scratch.
 They also have dedicated places in the app where you can create and manage your mail campaigns.

-To test the skip-tracing results, I skip-traced the same lead from my neighborhood on both platforms.
+To test the quality of the skip tracing, I skipped the same lead from my neighborhood on both platforms.
 The information that came back from PropStream was one address, six phone numbers with one listed as Do Not Call, and two email addresses.
-The information from DealMachine was one address plus 1 PO box, seven phone numbers, and two email addresses.
-All the info matched between the two apps, but the main difference was that DealMachine did not show that one of the numbers was on a DNC list.
+The information from DealMachine was one address, seven phone numbers, and two email addresses.
+All the info matched between the two apps.
 The DealMachine results did tell us whether each phone number or email address was connected or disconnected.
-That, along with the additional PO box address, would make DealMachine the better skip-tracing option in this case.
+That, along with the fact that skip-tracing is obsolete in DealMachine thanks to their Unlimited Contact Info, would make DealMachine the better skip-tracing option in this case.

 Regarding marketing campaigns, there are some significant differences between DealMachine and PropStream.
 To start, PropStream has a few features here that DealMachine doesn’t.
 Aside from the mail campaigns, they give you the option to create a website, a contact form that people looking to sell their homes could use to put in their info and get in touch.
-This same feature isn’t available in DealMachine.
-However, you can create custom sales pages for individual properties to send to potential buyers.
 PropStream also has an email campaign feature, which allows you to customize emails with text and graphics, with the result looking more professional than just a plain email.

 DealMachine’s mailing sequences, however, are more built out.
 You can design mailers on both platforms, but with DealMachine, you can customize your campaigns with multiple steps instead of a one-off campaign with PropStream.
 That means you only need to set up a mail campaign once, with repeating mail, so that you can be hands-off.
 If you wanted to send repeat mail with PropStream, you’d need to duplicate previous campaigns that you’ve made.
 Not a huge issue, but with DealMachine, you’d have the peace of mind of pressing the button once, and then you have a fully built-out automated mail campaign that sends repeating mail for as long as you want while you move on to finding other leads and waiting for the phone to ring.